rorymbyrne/umbrella-content/en/assess-your-risk/security-planning/beginner/s_managing-security.md

 Advice is rarely applicable to everyone.
 Different people may require different strategies depending on the time and place.
 The challenge is to identify the things in your environment that may result in harm or loss at any given moment.

-Follow these steps to manage your security.
+Follow these fol steps to manage your security.

 ## 1. Understand threats and vulnerabilities in your context